-Studio & Programme Administrator
+Studio & Member Coordinator

 Paul Richter is a Lecturer in Innovation and Entrepreneurship at Newcastle University, where he obtained a PhD in the area of public services innovation.
 He has performed teaching and research roles in higher education for many years.
 One of Paul’s current roles is the Director of a postgraduate programme – MA Arts, Business & Creativity – designed for creative graduates seeking to apply their artistic and creative talents to a viable career or business start-up.
 Paul’s research interests include the shape and sustainability of organizational models for cultural and creative practitioners and the significance of such activities in terms of a region’s creative economy.